h-gear/revolution/README.md

 `@software{Vroegh_hgear,author = {Vroegh, Thijs},license = {Apache 2.0},title = {{h-gear}},url = {https://github.com/h-gear/revolution}}`

 ## Acknowledgments
-Our thanks go out to the authors that open-sourced their code, enabling us to create this project that can hopefully be of service to many.
+This code is being developed by the Netherlands eScience Center in collaboration with the faculty of of American Studies at the University of Groningen.
+Our thanks go out to the authors that shared or open-sourced their code, enabling us to create this project that can hopefully be of service to many.
 Particularly, we like to thank the following people:
 * Thomas Hoekstra
 * Finn-Ole Höner
 * Cristian A. Marocico